Overview

 - On the left panel of the admin console, click on "My Tools".

-Workflow automation systems and pipelines can embed the download URLs for RCTL binaries.
-Note that this download URL will always provide the "latest version" of RCTL.
+Workflow automation systems and pipelines can embed the "download URLs" for RCTL binaries.
+Note that these download URLs will always provide the latest version of the RCTL CLI.

 Use the following steps to check the version of RCTL.
 Users are encouraged to upgrade to the latest versions on a periodic basis (esp. with every release) to ensure they can leverage the latest functionality.